chkp-guybarak/terraform-azure-guy-test1/modules/vmss_new_vnet/README.md

-# Check Point CloudGuard IaaS VMSS Terraform deployment for Azure
+# Check Point CloudGuard VMSS Module - New VNet

-This Terraform module deploys Check Point CloudGuard IaaS VMSS solution into a new Vnet in Azure.
+This Terraform module deploys Check Point CloudGuard VMSS solution into a new VNet in Azure.
 As part of the deployment the following resources are created:
 - Resource group
 - Virtual network